 Placing the ATV outside under a tarp or cover is a cost-efficient alternative many ATV owners opt for.
 Where leaving your ATV entirely unprotected outdoors can cause a lot of damage, adding a tarp is a quick and easy way of improving your vehicle’s storage conditions.

-A cover provides decent protection against the sun, rain, and snow and will prevent your bike from getting covered in dust, leaves, and bird droppings.
+A cover offers good protection for your ATV against sun, rain, and snow, and it helps to keep it free from dust, leaves, and bird droppings.

-Not as secure as a garage.
-If you store your ATV under a tarp or cover, ensure you park the bike where it is not too visible from the road.
+It’s not as secure as a garage: If you store your ATV under a tarp or cover, ensure you park the bike where it is not too visible from the road.
 A potential thief can still see that there is an ATV underneath.
-Also, look for a spot where you can chain it to a fixed object, like a tree.
+Also, look for a spot to chain it to a fixed object, like a tree.

-Not as protected against moisture.
-Moisture comes in more shapes than rain and snow.
-Damp weather condensation or moisture from the ground can get trapped underneath the tarp, causing corrosion over time.
-Look for a cover designed with ventilating properties so that moist air can escape.
+Not as protected against moisture: Moisture isn’t limited to rain and snow.
+Damp weather can lead to condensation, and moisture from the ground can become trapped under a tarp, leading to corrosion over time.
+Choosing a cover with ventilating features is essential, allowing moist air to escape and preventing moisture buildup.

 7. In a Covered Vehicle Storage